 Introduction to Athens, Alabama

 Athens, Alabama, in Limestone county, is 13 miles N of Decatur, Alabama (center to center) and 94 miles S of Nashville, Tennessee.
 The city is conveniently located inside the Huntsville metropolitan area.
-There are an estimated 18,967 people in Athens.

 The city of Athens was incorporated in 1818 and is one of the oldest chartered cities of Alabama.
 In the same year, it became the county seat of the newly formed Limestone County.
 The community was named after the ancient city of Athens in Greece.
 It is the birthplace of William Wyatt Bibb, Alabama's first Governor.
 Athens was initially a cotton and railroad community.
 However, following the aerospace boom during the 1950s and 1960s, industry became the major contributor to the city's economy.
 Athens was the first city to be provided electricity by the Tennessee Valley Authority in 1934.